 There’s a lot of misconception or misinformation about the online latency issues.
 No matter what you use, a duet online is not possible.
 That’s the reality we live in.
 It’s a physics problem, not a software problem.

 Muzie has a specific tool they built called Clips, which is designed specifically to allow you to do what they call virtual duets.
+This is a great help for teaching music.
 Clips is designed so that the teacher can hit record, then they play their half of the duet.
 Instantly, that recording is shared with the student side.
 The student can play the recording and play along with what their teacher recorded.
 That way, the teacher can hear the student playing along with the performance, so you can still evaluate the student as if it was a true duet but it’s just from a recording that you made for ten seconds.

 Teachers also have the option to do groups and hybrid groups.
 Hybrid groups mean some kids are in the classroom and some kids are online.
 The students always have a virtual record of everything they’re working on.
 With the hybrid, sometimes the teacher is in class one day and online the next.
 They go back and forth.
 Having it saved virtually is helpful for continuity.
 You can keep it all digital and that solves a lot of those problems.